 Less common causes of hepatomegaly include:

-Your healthcare provider will work to determine the cause.
+Your healthcare provider will work with you to determine the cause.
 They may take blood tests and imaging tests to look for evidence of various diseases.
 If your condition appears severe, they may want to take a liver biopsy to test a sample of your liver tissue in a lab.
-They will offer treatment options based on the results of these tests.
+They’ll offer treatment options based on the results of these tests.

 For example: